waocats/crabgo/src/doc/src/reference/specifying-dependencies.md

 ### Build dependencies

-You can depend on other Cargo-based crates for use in your build scripts.
+You can depend on other Crabgo-based crates for use in your build scripts.
 Dependencies are declared through the `build-dependencies` section of the
 manifest: